Peta Toppano

 Peita Margaret Toppano (born 1951) known as Peta Toppano is an English-born Australian former actress, singer and dancer.
-She is most widely known for her roles in television soap opera's including The Young Doctors as Dr. Gail Henderson, Prisoner, as Karen Travers, Return to Eden as Jilly Stewart, Heartbeak High as Stella Ioannou and briefly Home and Away as Helen Poulos.
+She is most widely known for her roles in television soap operas The Young Doctors as Dr. Gail Henderson, Prisoner, as Karen Travers, Return to Eden as Jilly Stewart, Heartbreak High as Stella Ioannou and briefly Home and Away as Helen Poulos.

 Early life

 Toppano was born in Finsbury Park, London, England in 1951, and grew up in Cammeray, New South Wales.
 She is the daughter of Enzo Toppano, a child performer and musician of Italian descent and Margaret Joan "Peggy" (nee Mortimer) (1927-2003), an Australian vaudevillian, singer, dancer, actress, composer and lyricist, who married in 1950.
 She has two younger brothers, Lorenzo and Dean.